Giang-Davy/Image_Caption/README.md

 python caption.py
 ```

-Update the image path in caption.py:
+Update the image path in caption.py, you can find some images in the folder /images (i used this for testing my code):
 ```bash
 image_path = "images/image.jpg"
 ```